Controlling 2013 speaker Julien Delvat was recently named an SAP Mentor for his work with the SAP Controlling Community. Congratulations Julien!

 But, truly, my favorite vacation place is somewhere new with culture and great food.
 Our last trip was to Chile, from Santiago to Valparaiso.
 I can't wait for the next one.

 Is there anything else that you would like to share?

 I was surprised at Controlling 2012 that so few participants were registered with ASUG.
 Most SAP customer companies are members, but employees never really hear about it or take the opportunity to network and use it.
 As a chairman of the managerial accounting group, I can't stress enough the importance of registering with ASUG and subscribing to the managerial accounting SIG.
-You will have access to very interesting webcasts and be included in events like influence groups.
-If you have questions about the ASUG, don't hesitate to contact me.
+You have access to interesting webcasts and be included in events like influence groups.